The Production and Function of Key Anti-Anxiety Neurotransmitters

 - Have caffeine.
 Caffeine stimulates the release of dopamine and increases the availability of dopamine receptors.

 - Drink tea.
-L-theanine is an amino acid found in teas of all kinds, including black, white, oolong, and green tea.
-Unlike caffeine, l-theanine creates a state of calm but alert.
+L-theanine is an amino acid found in all kinds of tea, including black, white, oolong, and green tea.
+Unlike caffeine, l-theanine creates a state of calm but alertness.

 - Food restriction increases the number of dopamine receptors that you have, along with numerous other health benefits.
 A study found that three months of restricting calorie intake to 70% of regular consumption in rats resulted in more dopamine receptor activity.
 (7)